brreg/idporten-vite-spa-example/README.md

 # ID-porten SPA Example
 This is a simple application that uses ID-porten for authentication, it presents the user with a login button that takes the user to the ID-porten login page, when the user is successfully authenticated, the users id is displayed.

+***Make sure your usage of ID-porten is in compliance with The Norwegian Digitalisation Agency guidelines, this repository is only for technical demonstration purpose, and is not intended to show a compliant implementation!***

 If the user tries to go directly to the privilege page `/user`, the user is redirected to the login page.

 This application is using pattern described in https://docs.digdir.no/docs/idporten/oidc/oidc_auth_spa.html